sirlensalot/tatterdemalion/posts/Pleonid.md

 Parameter             Description
 ----------            ------------
-`gamut`               Gamut pseudo-octave value, used in steerings `line`                Source pitch sequence `transposer`          Voicing/register function, in Pleonid set to offset
+`gamut`               Gamut pseudo-octave value, used in steerings.
+`line`                Source pitch sequence.
+`transposer`          Voicing/register function, in Pleonid set to offset by 10 semitones.
-                      by 10 semitones
-`scaleMapper`         Function to map steerings to scale pitches, parameterized
+`scaleMapper`         Function to map steerings to scale pitches, parameterized to mimic bug in the original Java code or use new "fixed" version.
-                      to mimic bug in the original Java code or use new "fixed" version `filterRestsInBraids` When true, drop any initial "under" crosses, resulting in rhythmic disparities in the original codebase.
+`filterRestsInBraids` When true, drop any initial "under" crosses, resulting in rhythmic disparities in the original codebase.
 False instead puts a rest in its place.
-`scaleSize`           A separate gamut value used in scale mapping, and in pitch-set
+`scaleSize`           A separate gamut value used in scale mapping, and in pitch-set discovery.
-                      discovery.
 Pleonid uses the standard 12-octave.
 `lfsr`                A parameterized LFSR object.
-Pleonid's is parameterized with
-                      5 slots with taps at 2 and 4
+Pleonid's is parameterized with 5 slots with taps at 2 and 4.
-`parts`               A list of part metadata, including names and clefs, also dictating
-                      the number of parts.
+`parts`               A list of part metadata, including names and clefs, also dictating the number of parts.

 Appendix B: Relevant open-source libraries by the author {#appendix-b}